nickp60/riboSeed/README.md

                         the length of the seed sequence; if it is not achieved, seeding across regions will likely fail;
                         default: 6000
-  --paired_inference    if --paired_inference, mapped read's pairs are
-                        included; default: False
   --linear              if genome is known to not be circular and a region of
                         interest (including flanking bits) extends past
-                        chromosome end, this extends the seqence past chromosome origin forward by --padding; default: False --padding PADDING     if treating as circular, this controls the length of sequence added to the 5' and 3' ends to allow for selecting regions that cross the chromosome's origin;
+                        chromosome end, this extends the seqence past chromosome origin forward by --padding; default: False --ref_as_contig {None,trusted,untrusted}
-                        default: 5000
-  --keep_unmapped       if --keep_unmapped, fastqs are generated containing
-                        unmapped reads; default: False --ref_as_contig {None,trusted,untrusted}
                         if 'trusted', SPAdes will use the seed sequences as a --trusted-contig; if 'untrusted', SPAdes will treat as